butterfly-community/oskey-firmware/README.md

 ## What is OHW?

-  OHW is defined as a fully open-source, non-commercial hardware wallet.
-What differentiates us from other products is that we have decided not to manufacture or produce proprietary hardware under our own brand.
+  OHW (Open Hardware Wallet) is a fully open-source, non-commercial hardware wallet project.
+What distinguishes us from other products is our decision not to manufacture or produce proprietary hardware under our own brand.

-  Our goal is to help everyone create their own hardware wallet and reliably manage their blockchain assets.
+  Our goal is to help everyone create their own hardware wallet and reliably manage their assets.

 ## Creating Your Own Hardware Wallet

-  Your hardware wallet may not truly belong to you.
-Even products with good open-source practices often have many hidden restrictions preventing you from having customized firmware and hardware, and most users lack the capability to customize.

-  Our firmware is completely open, and the hardware itself can utilize chips and development boards from most chip manufacturers currently available in the market.
-There are no hidden restrictions.
-We support 10+ chip manufacturers and 200+ SoCs.

-  We use security-certified cryptographic libraries and chip-embedded security policies to protect users' assets.

-  We employ cost-optimized development strategies, supporting chips with prices starting as low as $0.30.
+   Our mission is to help you create your own hardware wallet, both in terms of software and hardware.
+Therefore, we will not launch commercial hardware wallet products.

+  You are free to choose any development board you prefer, whether it's open-source hardware like Arduino or Raspberry Pi, development boards from chip manufacturers, third-party vendor boards, or even design your own board.

+  The Open Hardware Wallet supports multiple hardware architectures and is optimized for resource-constrained devices with security built-in from the ground up.
+The cheapest supported MCU costs only $0.3, with optional support for Bluetooth, WiFi, and display capabilities.

 ## How to Use the Firmware

-  We use Zephyr RTOS, which is a developer-friendly real-time operating system.

 ### Pre-compiled Firmware

   We provide pre-compiled firmware for development boards we own.
 Please check the Releases section on the right or see below for our available development boards.
-For direct use of pre-compiled firmware, please refer to...

 ### Self-compiled Firmware